04 Aug 5 Ways to Prepare Your Website for Quiet Periods

 5. Build Your Database

 Focus on building your database and email subscriber list, which will help generate leads in the future.
 You can keep your customers engaged by sending regular newsletters.
 Keep in mind that your newsletter should always provide value that extends beyond sales and promotions.
 “How to” content is particularly effective.
-For example, if your business is a coffee shop, and your doors are currently closed due to COVID-19, you can give your customers advice on how to make the perfect cup of coffee at home.
+For example, if your business is a coffee shop, you can give your customers advice on how to make the perfect cup of coffee at home.
 This positions you as an expert in your industry and keeps your brand top of mind so that they will return to your shop once it opens again.

 Use this ‘down time’ to your advantage

 There’s no better time to improve your website or online store, and come out even stronger on the other side.
-If you’re not sure where to start, or maybe you just want some advice on where your site can improve, give us a call.
+If you’re not sure where to start, or maybe you just want some advice on where your site can improve, we’re an experienced Digital Marketing Company.
 We are very happy to help, whether you’re looking for a once-off small business SEO package or all the bells and whistles with our full range of digital marketing services.